 git config --global https.proxy http://127.0.0.1:3128Advantages of Px:

-- Uses Windows single sign-on (SSPI) - no password storage needed
+- Uses Windows single sign-on (SSPI) - no password or hash storage needed.

 git config --global http.proxyauthmethod ntlm